thomas-fossati/draft-psa-token/draft-tschofenig-rats-psa-token.md

 ### Profile Definition

-The Profile Definition claim contains the name of a document that describes the 'profile' of the report.
+The Profile Definition claim contains the name of a document that describes the "profile" of the report.
 The document name may include versioning.
 The value for this specification MUST be PSA_IOT_PROFILE_1.

 ~~~
 {::include cddl/psa-profile.cddl}
 ~~~

-# Token Encoding
+# Token Encoding and Signing

 The report is encoded as a COSE Web Token (CWT) {{!RFC8392}}, similar to the Entity Attestation Token (EAT) {{?I-D.ietf-rats-eat}}.
 The token consists of a series of claims declaring evidence as to the nature of the instance of hardware and software.
 The claims are encoded in CBOR {{!RFC7049}} format.
+For asymmetric key algorithms, the signature structure MUST be COSE-Sign1.
+For symmetric key algorithms, the structure MUST be COSE-Mac0.

 # Collected CDDL